 -Why do people visit other cities?

 Global competition among cities is fierce.
 Every city wants to attract tourists.
-Back in the day, mega structures used to be necessary.
+Back in the day, megastructures used to be necessary.
 Big buildings, marquee towers were landmarks.
-Today, that has changed.
-People prefer a variety of small pleasures to big, monumental buildings or other attractions.
-Monumentality has transformed into variety.
+Today that has changed.
+People prefer a variety of small pleasures to significant, monumental buildings or other attractions.
+Monumentality has transformed into type.
 Today, there are two things a tourist want to see in a city: streets and scenes.

 First, big shopping malls, chain stores do exist in every city.
 That’s why people want to see streets full of different, authentic and modern stores: An artisanal coffee shop next to an art gallery next to a local clothing designer… That’s what attracts tourists.

 Second, they want to see local scenes: Things that describe the unique soul of that city… They want to experience the energy generated by busy streets, music coming from bars, people lining up for festivals and events… Things that they can’t experience in their hometowns.
 Also, today, everything in life is in bite-size.
 People want bite-size touristic experiences from cities.
-That’s why when New York Times publishes an article titled “Portland in 24 hours” people rush to see that city.
+That’s why when New York Times published an article titled “Portland in 24 hours” people rushes to see that town.